Tesla Faces Yet Another Florida Personal Injury Lawsuit

 Speak with a Fort Lauderdale Car Accident Lawyer Today

 Cars are complex machines where any defect may substantially increase the risk of injury or death.
-If you, or someone in your family, has been harmed by a dangerous vehicle and you need to speak with a qualified Boca Raton defective products attorney, contact the Leifer Law Firm today to schedule a free consultation.
+If you, or someone in your family, has been harmed by a dangerous vehicle and you need to speak with a qualified Boca Raton defective products attorney, Contact Leifer & Ramirez today to schedule a free consultation.